jensl/critic/src/jsonapi/v1/README.txt

 The |value| parameter is the value being converted.
 It is guaranteed to be an instance of the resource class's internal value class.

-The |parameters| parameter gives access to query string parameters.
+The |parameters| parameter gives access to query string parameters, and to context objects introduced by earlier path segments (all but the last).

 The |linked| parameter holds an object that can be used to register other primary resources referenced by this resource.